Cobalt-Strike/community_kit/docs/3_Best_practices_how_to_report_bugs.md

-# Best Practices

-## How to properly report Defects/Bugs
+# How to properly report Defects/Bugs

-### Describe the problem with as much context as possible
+## Describe the problem with as much context as possible

 When you report a bug [or request support], try to answer these questions: